yenchiah/data-science-book-uva/syllabus.md

 > - Please make sure to bring your ID.
 We will check your ID at the exam location.
 > - You are only allowed to enter the exam room up to 30 minutes past the exam starting time.
 > - You are not allowed to leave the exam room during the first 30 minutes and last 15 minutes of the normal exam schedule.
 The purpose of the rule is to prevent fraud (during the first 30 minutes) and disturbance (during the last 15 minutes).
 > - You can only bring pens, snacks, drinks, the A4-size cheat sheet, and your ID to the exam room.
-Other things are not allowed and must be stored in the lockers, such as books, mobile phones, coats, bags, etc.
+Other things are not allowed and must be stored in the lockers, such as books, mobile phones, smart watches, coats, bags, smart etc.
 > - If you really need to go to the toilet, please raise your hand and notify the invigilators.
 An invigilator will need to accompany and wait for you outside the toilet.
+> - When you finish the exam, you need to sign the attendance list before leaving the room.

 {: .warning }
 > Anyone who arrives more than 30 minutes late cannot participate in the exam.
-We are very strict about this.
+This is the university's rule and we need to follow it.

 ## Policy for Retaking This Course